sfraint/wireless-n64-controller/README.md

 # wireless-n64-controller

+## SMD Version

+**This branch is for the SMD version of the controller.
+This is even more experimental than the original.**

+**Much of the documentation is out-dated for this version, but publishing this branch for others to look at until I can polish it a bit.**

+## Overview

 This project and its documentation is a Work-In-Progress.
 I'm still working on writing everything down and working out kinks in the design files and prototypes.

 **The idea is to publish the design files and software used to upgrade an OEM or cheap, wired N64 controller to a wireless, Bluetooth controller**.
 Hopefully these published files can assist others in completing similar projects.